Village website run by Visit Nunney to promote tourism, business, heritage and the arts, and updated daily by local volunteers.

 - production of the Nunney Treasure Trail The Hunt for the Nunney Diamonds in association with Treasure Trails Somerset

-- design and production of a one-off book on Nunney as a leaving gift for former Nunney Community Association and Nunney Parish Council member Catharine Goldsmith
+- design and production of individual one-off books on Nunney as a leaving gift for members of Nunney Community Association

 - applying for grants for community projects and entering competitions that benefit the local community, for example, in 2016 Visit Nunney won £1,000 in Christmas lights for Nunney in the Revive & Thrive Blachere UK Christmas Lights competition after a 10-minute presentation to the judges in Colchester.

-This village website is totally unofficial, non-political and independent from Nunney Parish Council, Nunney Community Association or any other local organisation.
+Our village websites are totally unofficial, non-political and independent from Nunney Parish Council, Nunney Community Association or any other local organisation.

-Visit Nunney is both publicly and privately funded by grants, donations, sponsoring, advertising and income from commercial activities, such as our popular Nunney calendars.
+Visit Nunney is both publicly and privately funded by grants, donations, sponsoring, advertising and income from commercial activities, such as our popular Nunney Collection of quality gifts inspired by Nunney Castle and village.
 As a regulated CIC, by law we must put every penny profit back into our activities to promote tourism, local business and the arts in Nunney.

-If you have any queries about this village website or any of Visit Nunney’s activities, please contact us using the form on this village website or phone:
+If you have any queries about our village website or any of Visit Nunney’s activities, please contact us using the form on this website or phone:

 Somerset BA11 4LW